-Step 11.
-Hold the prefilled syringe by the body (the clear plastic needle guard) with the needle pointing up (see Figure G).
-Holding the syringe with the needle pointing up helps to prevent medicine from leaking out of the needle.
-Carefully pull the needle cap straight off.
-Throw away the needle cap.
+Step 9: Hold the prefilled syringe by the needle guard with the needle cover pointing up.
+Carefully pull the needle cover straight off and away from your body.
+Throw away the needle cover.
+Do not recap the needle.
+See Figure G.